 In today’s sharp sparkle, this winter air, anything can be made, any sentence begun.

 On the brink, on the brim, on the cusp — praise song for walking forward in that light.”

 ~ Elizabeth Alexander, 2009 Inaugural Poem

-radical business plan that included not paying $100 million bonuses to failed executives and only to people who could pay it back. has posted a surprise profit for 2008. was shocked by the bank’s
+JPMorgan Chase has posted a surprise profit for 2008.
+Wall Street was shocked by the bank’s radical business plan that included not paying $100 million bonuses to failed executives and only lending money to people who could pay it back.

 And while we’re speaking of Ohio banks, KeyCorp also announced their third straight quarterly loss, losing $524 million.
 Like Fifth Third, KeyCorp cut its dividend, has $2.5 billion of capital from TARP, and its shares are down 72% in the last year.